 Nataša Ďurovičová divides her time between editing, teaching, scholarly work, and translating.
-She is the editor of IWP's imprint 91st Meridian Books at Autumn Hill Books, and the program's journal 91st Meridian, and the co-editor of World Cinemas,Transnational Perspectives (2010), the winner of SCMS's 2011 Best Edited Collection award.
+She is the editor of IWP's imprint 91st Meridian Books at Autumn Hill Books, and the program's journal 91st Meridian.
+She has also co-edited World Cinemas,Transnational Perspectives (2010; the winner of SCMS's 2011 Best Edited Collection award) and the essay collection At Translation's Edge (2019).

 “Translation and Globalization” 048:259 /